halfminami/visual-sorting-algorithm/README.md

 ## in `index.html`
 - add element that satisfies `sortDict` selector

-# how to perform sort individually
+# How to perform sort individually
 - `new SortWrap()` all sorts
 - put buttons and inputs to Object `: CONTROLS`
 - `new Sort(...).mount()`
     - uncomment html example at the bottom and see `individual.ts`

-# how to use
+# How to use
 ```bash
 git clone https://github.com/halfminami/visual-sorting-algorithm.git
 cd visual-sorting-algorithm